 Here is how you can make the perfect Kartoffelklöße!

 Potatoes and bacon, who can say no to that?
-This mouth-watering German recipe call for diced or sliced potatoes, bacon, onions, and fresh herbs.
-Locals usually serve this dish alongside sausages, fried eggs, and fish.
+This mouth-watering German recipe calls for diced or sliced potatoes, bacon, onions, and fresh herbs.
+This dish is a local favorite side dish for fish, sausages, and fried eggs.

 If you’re planning on making this dish at home, remember to pan-fry the potatoes, not deep-fried.
 This will make them crispy on the outside and soft on the inside.
 You can also order this dish at a German restaurant for cheap.